 So how do you decide the right keyword to use for your post?

 There are a few ways to go about this.
 Nagi from Food Bloggers Central has a wonderful tutorial for using the Google Keyword Planner, which is available as part of Google AdWords.
 You need an account to use this tool, but do not need an active campaign to be running.

 For the sites we run at Mediavine, we use a service called SEMrush.
 Their paid services start at a little over $99 a month.
 However, they do offer a free research tool too, and that’s what I’m going to show you how to use!

 Okay, fine, but what makes a keyword right for ME?

 You must take your site’s traffic level and history into account to compare it with other websites ranking on the term.
 If you see other bloggers in the top 10 that have been around roughly the same amount of time as you?
-Give it a shot.
+Give it a shot!

-Even if there are less searches per month, if you can make it into the top 10 results, you’ll get much more traffic from Google than you would on the larger term with more competition.
+Even if there are fewer searches per month, if you can make it into the top 10 results, you’ll get much more traffic from Google than you would on the larger term with more competition.

 That's where my research began.